code-collabo/node-mongo/.github/ISSUE_TEMPLATE/report-an-issue.md

 ---
 name: Report an issue
-about: Incase you are reporting a problem but "bug" is just not the right word to use while describing it
+about: Incase you are reporting a problem but "bug" is just not the right word to use while describing it.
 labels: issue
 title:
 assignee: